cyngn/mod-kafka-consumer/README.md

 # Mod Kafka Consumer

-This module allows you to recieve kafka messages and replay them on to the vert.x event bus on an userll specified address.
+This module allows you to recieve kafka messages and replay them on to the vert.x event bus on an user specified address.

 ####To use this module you must have kafka and zookeeper up and running